VDHSoft-com/API-Documentation-HTML-Template-V2/README.md

 # API Documentation HTML Template

-### A simple, modern and readable HTML template for APIs documentations
+### A simple, modern, fully customizable with tags HTML template for your APIs/Webservices documentation

 ## Current version : 2.0.0